 As we already established, the best age for a facelift is around the age of 40, given that your skin is still young enough to withhold the procedure and heal well, but also because it has enough elasticity to sustain the procedure, and therefore provide the best optimum results.

 Of course, 40 is an approximate number, but whatever age you decide to undergo facelift surgery, you need to manage your expectations beforehand and decide what you want for your surgery to achieve.

-The best thing you can do is to schedule a consultation with your surgeon, who will determine if you are a good candidate based on your age, genetics and overall health, but also, answer all the questions you might have and explore alternative procedures that can provide you with similar results, without an actual surgery.
+The best thing you can do is to schedule a consultation with your plastic surgeon, who will determine if you are a good candidate based on your age, genetics, and overall health, but also, answer all the questions you might have and explore alternative procedures that can provide you with similar results, without actual surgery.

-Remember – facelifts aren’s one-size fit all scenario.
+Remember – facelifts aren’t a one-size fit scenario.
 They are based on individual factors such as your facial structure, not to mention it can be focused on different parts of your face depending on your goals and desires.